Perdido, Alabama

 Perdido, also known as Perdido Station, is an unincorporated community and census-designated place in Baldwin County, Alabama, United States.
 Perdido is located along County Route 61, 12.2 mi northeast of Bay Minette.
 Perdido has a post office with ZIP code 36562.
 It has an elementary school, Perdido School, which is part of the Baldwin County Board of Education.

 Demographics

-Notable people

-Aimee Hall, "Floribama Shore" cast member.
+The community had a population of 730 as of the 2020 census.

 History

 Perdido is named after the Perdido River.
 A post office operated under the name Perdido Station from 1871 to 1923, and under the name Perdido from 1923 to present.